pinefile/pine/readme.md

 }
 ```

-Example of how to use TypeScript transpiler for your `pinefile.js`
+Example of how to use TypeScript transpiler for your `pinefile.ts`

 ```json
 {